mattvenn/zero-to-asic-www/content/terminology/simulation.md

 {{< youtube dtK-4JZ4Cwc >}}

-Simulation on it's own can take us a fair way, but to be sure you should also [verify](/terminology/verification) your design.
+Simulation on its own can take us a fair way, but to be sure you should also [verify](/terminology/verification) your design.